elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 The stochastic nature or randomness of SGD makes the algorithm much less regular compared to _Batch Gradient Descent_, which smoothly reduces to a minimum, SGD **approaches the minimum** and will keep "bouncing", but not stabilizing.

+> [!NOTE]
+> In short, randomness is **good** because it avoids local minima, and **bad** because it does not establish a minimum.

+One way to reduce the problem caused by randomness is to gradually decrease the _learning rate_, starting with large values ​​to avoid local minima and decreasing it until a global minimum is established, a process called _simulated annealing_.
+The name of the function that determines the _learning rate_ at each iteration is _learning scheadule_.

+> [!CAUTION]
+> If the learning rate decreases **quickly** it can get stuck in local minima, if it decreases **slowly** it can hover around the minimum for a long time.

 ```python